Ezra Stiles: Yale presidency

 From my first accession to the Presidency ...
 I have obliged all the Freshmen to study Hebrew.
 This has proved very disagreeable to a Number of the Students.
 This year I have determined to instruct only those who offer themselves voluntarily.

 The valedictorians of 1785 and 1792, however, did deliver their speeches in Hebrew.

 Stiles was an amateur scientist who corresponded with Thomas Jefferson and Benjamin Franklin about scientific discoveries.
 Using equipment donated to the college by Franklin, Stiles conducted the electrical experiments in New England, continuing a practice first begun by his predecessor, President Thomas Clap.
 He charged a glass tube with static electricity and used it to "excite the wonder and admiration of an audience".
 He shocked 52 people at once, fired spirits of wine and rum, and caused counterfeit spiders to move about as if they were alive.
 These were all experiments that had been performed before, and "Stiles seems to have had little genius for pushing back the frontiers of knowledge" and his observations "disclosed nothing new".
 He was more a learner and teacher than an experimenter.
 Nevertheless, he was elected a Fellow of the American Academy of Arts and Sciences in 1781.

 His book The United States elevated to Glory and Honor was printed in 1783.
 The book is a transcript of a sermon given to the Connecticut General Assembly, on May 8, 1783.
 The sermon draws parallels between the United States and the Biblical nation of Israel.
-Stiles refers to the US as an "American Israel, high above all nations which He hath made, in numbers, and in praise, and in name, and in honor", suggesting that the White Americans are like the Chosen People of Israel.
+Stiles refers to the US as an "American Israel, high above all nations which He hath made, in numbers, and in praise, and in name, and in honor."
 He opined that "in God’s good providence" Indians and Africans "may gradually vanish", thus ensuring that "an unrighteous SLAVERY may at length, in God’s good providence, be abolished and cease in the land of LIBERTY."